mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 functions without continual guidance from an operator or nearby biological being.

-Increasing miniaturisation and sophisticated multi- processing continues to drive down the cost of robotic brains and increase their flexibility.
+Increasing miniaturisation and sophisticated multi-processing continues to drive down the cost of robotic brains and increase their flexibility.
 By TL10, Advanced robot brains gain the flexibility to perform a large variety of tasks, although they fall short in understanding